-MSDPC has operated the existing multiple hearth incinerators at both its Bissell Point and Lemay treatment facilities for nearly 60 years.
+MSDPC has operated the existing multiple hearth incinerators at both its Bissell Point and Lemay Wastewater Treatment Facilities for nearly 60 years.
 Although these facilities have served the region well and they continue to meet or exceed all air quality standards, their age and the development of newer, even cleaner technology makes replacing them a priority.

 - Fluidized bed incineration is an environmentally friendly and cost-effective solution

 - New facilities provide substantially cleaner operations